 - Project Deliverables

 The pre-defined project deliverables, timeline, and resources will set the tone for devising an apt and advantageous plan for the project.

-Before you start creating your project plan, check if you have covered and assessed every aspect.
+Before creating your project plan, check if you have covered and assessed every aspect.
 This ensures that nothing slips through the cracks.

-Extensive research is the key.
-So, it is important to acknowledge the following aspects before you start the plan.
+Also, extensive research is the key.
+So, it is important to acknowledge the following aspects before you start creating the plan.